 Advanced models now include features like automatic fall detection, GPS tracking, and health monitoring.

-Immediate access to emergency services and fall detection that can automatically alert emergency services without the wearer pressing any buttons gives peace of mind to caregivers.
+Immediate access to emergency services and fall detection that automatically alerts them without the wearer pressing any buttons gives caregivers peace of mind.

 2. Telehealth services